juan88ac/foundation_s/README.md

 - footer.php have Copyright, Year, Credits and Developer info.
 And WP tiny logo :)
 - hacks.php file with some WP core hacks, like remove useless widgets, wp logo from admin bar, logo from login, and more.
 - Clearing markup for native gallery shortcode [gallery].
 The markup is inside inc/new-gallery-markup.php.
 NOT FINISHED: the thumbnail size is not working :(
+- Support for foundation sub-nav in footer-menu in footer.php using new markup with custom walker. check inc/custom-menu-walker.php.
+NOT FINISHED: it doesn´t use current-menu-item to be replace it with active class.
+- JSs hacks for WP_Nav_Menu_Widget to use foundation side-nav classes. check js/app.js

 foundation settings